-There has been an increasing global commitment to respond to the threat of climate change.
-The Paris Agreement of the United Nations Framework Convention on Climate Change (UNFCCC) aims to hold the increase in the global average temperature to 2 °C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5 °C above pre-industrial levels, recognising that this would significantly reduce the risks and impacts of climate change.
+There has been an increasing global commitment to respond to the undisputable threat of climate change.
+The adoption of the Paris Agreement of the United Nations Framework Convention on Climate Change (UNFCCC) , ratified by 175 countries, aims to hold the increase in the global average temperature to 2 °C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5 °C above pre-industrial levels, recognising that this would significantly reduce the risks and impacts of climate change.

-To achieve these ambitious targets, fundamental changes are needed to reduce the amount of CO2 that we emit from industrial processes and energy generation.
+To achieve these ambitious targets, fundamental changes are needed to reduce the CO2 that we emit from industrial processes and energy generation.

-The demand for cement and lime is set to continue to increase, driven by the long term growth of the global economy and development of many markets across the world.
+At the same time, the demand for cement and lime will continue to increase, driven by the long term growth of the global economy and development of many markets across the world.
 Cement and concrete will remain unique materials when it comes to construction due to their multiple features of local and widespread availability, versatility, affordability, resilience, ability to reduce energy demand in buildings, and can be fully recycled.

-However, in order to reach the EU’s target to reduce carbon emissions by 80 percent by 2050, carbon capture technologies will need to be applied to the majority of European cement plants to ensure that the CO2 is not released into the atmosphere (see section x regarding means of permanently trapping the captured emissions).
+However, in order to reach the EU’s target to reduce carbon emissions by 60% by 2030, and carbon neutral by 2050, carbon capture technologies will need to be applied to the majority of European cement plants to ensure that the CO2 is not released into the atmosphere (see section x regarding means of permanently trapping the captured emissions).
 LEILAC, as it addresses directly the main issue of CO2 process-related emissions of these two hard to abate sectors, is uniquely placed to support Europe to achieve these targets in a timely, effective and efficient manner.